cartografa/cartografa/README.md

 Hi 👋, I’m Carolina.

-A developer (and illustrator 🎨) from Argentina.
+A developer from Argentina.

-I’ve finished a Full Stack Web Development Bootcamp with Node.js and now I'm deepening my knowledge of React, but I also love all kind of WebGL and inmersive experiences.
-I'm progressing towards completing a Bachelor of IT.
+I work as a Frontend Developer while studying a Bachelor of IT.

+I also draw a lot! 👩‍🎨

-My interests include animation, design, game development and reading ✨.
+My interests include: animation, design, music, retrogaming and reading ✨.

 ------------

-I'm open to work!
 You can reach me here 📧 carolinasantamaria.dev@gmail.com

 <!---